blakek17/Array-and-Linked-List-Stack/README.md

 # Array-and-Linked-List-Stack
-Array-based and linked-list-based stack ADT classes and test program.
-Written in fall of 2019 as an academic project.
+Array-based and linked-list-based stack classes and test program.

 These programs were developed collaboratively with a fellow student as an academic project. show6.cpp and test6.cpp were provided by the instructor.